 Once you have settled on these facts, the next thing to consider is what items you want to have in your kit.
 To help you, here are 12 must-haves in a DIY first aid kit.

 Commonly known as Band-aids, this type of dressings comes in various sizes.
 They are used mainly for covering minor cuts or skin injuries.

 These are essential for cleaning up wounds and equipment that is contaminated with germs.

-Bandages are a must-have in your kit as they can create support to the strained limbs, reduce swelling, and can be used in place of a sling.
+Bandages are a must-have in your kit as they can create support for the strained limbs, reduce swelling, and be used in place of a sling.

 A breathing mask provides a one-way flow of resuscitation.
 It prevents the backwash of vomit, blood, and liquid from the lungs that might diminish the effectiveness of CPR.

-Have gauze pads in your kit, preferably in large sizes, as they can be cut to smaller sizes.
+Have gauze pads in your kit, preferably in large sizes, as they can be cut smaller.